austriapro/ebinterface-ubl-mapping/README.md

   <version>x.y.z</version>
 </dependency>
 ```

+Note: prior to v4.5.0 the Maven group ID was `com.helger`.

 # News and noteworthy

+v6.0.0 - 2025-08-29
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0
+* Removed all deprecated methods marked for removal

 v5.3.5 - 2025-08-29
 * Fixed the UBL to ebInterface maaping of `InvoiceRecipientsBillerID` (regression from v5.3.2)